anki009/Assignment-3-Full-Stack-Web-Development/README.md

 Assignment 2 modified by
 1. adding slider which is created using Javascipt.
-2. Timer added which tells how much time is remaining of deals.
+2. adding Timer which tells how much time is remaining of deals.